 6. Sweet Potatoes

 Cooked sweet potatoes, yams and winter squashes like pumpkin can instantly enhance the makeup of a smoothie while keeping the sugar and calorie content low.
-Be aware that these options are a little more grainy than the other ingredients on this list, so keep their quantities fairly low (less than a half cup of puree), and add other creamy elements like nut butters to balance and smooth out the blend.
+Be aware that these options are a little more grainy than the other ingredients on this list, so keep their quantities fairly low (less than a half cup of puree), and add another creamy element like peanut butter to balance and smooth out the blend.
+But you're not limited to just peanut butter (especially if you're allergic or just don't love the flavor), as any nut butter will suffice in adding a creamy element to your smoothie.
+You can find almond butter, cashew butter, hazelnut butter and many other nut butters at your local grocery store.
+You can't go wrong with any of them!
+Alternatively, you can opt for a homemade version using some of your favorite superfood ingredients to enhance its flavor and nutritional value.
+Check out our Cacao Almond Butter Smoothie recipe if you're looking for some inspiration for your next smoothie.

 7. Frozen Fruit & Vegetables

 The act of freezing produce rather dramatically changes the way the fruit or vegetable performs when blended.
 To quickly thicken the consistency of your next smoothie, try adding in a half to a full cup of frozen berries or frozen tropical fruit.
-For blends that have stronger flavors such as chocolate or vanilla, consider adding frozen vegetables like cauliflower or beets—you’ll be surprised at how well they transform into a dessert-like texture.
+For blends that have stronger flavors such as chocolate or vanilla, consider adding frozen vegetables like cauliflower or beets—you’ll be surprised at how well they transform your smoothies or smoothie bowls into a dessert-like texture.

 Lastly, never underestimate the power of ice.
+Frozen ingredients are key in creating frostier, thicker smoothies and ice is no different.
 Adding a half cup or more of ice to your blender full of simple smoothie ingredients can turn a watery creation into a frosty blend in no time!
 Just be sure to add a little bit of extra sweetness to your smoothie since the ice is likely to water down flavor.

 Salivating for a superfood smoothie now?
 We totally get it.
-Here are some delicious and nutrient-rich smoothie recipes to satisfy your craviing!
+Click HERE for some delicious and nutrient-rich smoothie recipes to satisfy your craving!